 What good is a snack if you can’t share with your dog, right?
 Some owners are strict diet planners who allow no human food while others love tossing a bite their dog’s way.
 If you’re enjoying a moist slice of delicious banana bread, you may wonder—can dogs eat banana bread?

-The answer is most banana bread is safe for dogs to eat—but it depends on the ingredients.
-Some additives are very harmful for your dogs, so you have to know what’s in the mix.
-Let’s take a little peek into what makes banana bread edible or inedible for your furry buddy.
+The problem isn’t bananas, it’s the sugar and other ingredients that are very harmful for your dogs, so you have to know what’s in the mix.
+Let’s see what makes banana bread edible or inedible for your furry buddy.

 What’s Good About Dogs and Banana Bread?

 Bananas are an incredibly healthy snack for your dog.
 In fact, it’s one of the best fruits you can give them.
-So, you should never be shy about giving your dog a banana occasionally, even without the bread.
+So, it’s okay to give your dog a banana—occasionally.
 Why?
 That’s an easy answer.

 When it comes to banana bread, wheat flour is another main ingredient.
 Some dogs may have sensitivities or allergies to grain, but those who don’t can reap the nutritional benefits.